okta/okta-idx-golang/README.md

 // These properties are based on the `successWithInteractionCode` object, and the properties that you are required to fill out exchangeForm := []byte(`{
     "client_secret": "` + client.GetClientSecret() + `",
-    "code_verifier": "` + idxContext.GetCodeVerifier() + `" // We generate your code_verfier for you and store it in the IdxContext struct.
+    "code_verifier": "` + idxContext.GetCodeVerifier() + `" // We generate your code_verfier for you and store it in the Context struct.
 You can gain access to it through the method `GetCodeVerifier()` which will return a string
 }`)
 tokens, err := response.SuccessResponse.ExchangeCode(context.Background(), exchangeForm)
 if err != nil {